 What actually happens when a service is “deployed” (VERY roughly) is that a set of Virtual Machines (VMs) are created which have various products and tools installed on them.
 This generally includes one or more Tomcat servers that then provide the external visibility into that “Service”.

-In the case of the 3DSCM Service, the following is the initial architecture of the service (NOTE: This is still under discussion!)
+In the case of the 3DSCM Service, the following is the initial architecture of the service.

 What this pictures describes is: